From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Introduction

+Fortunately, the advance of communication capabilities in distribution grids enables an alternative to conventional local methods, allowing coordination between different reactive power resources.
+However, a communication infrastructure requires investments and commissioning and makes the control setup more complicated.
+Therefore, it is crucial to quantify the additional grid enhancement that can be achieved via coordinated Volt/VAr methods compared to local Volt/VAr droop controllers.

+When communication is available, it is theoretically possible to directly solve the \ac{ORPF} problem via standard optimization routines.
+However, such a centralized controller relies on an accurate grid model, is not robust to model mismatch, and needs to measure or estimate all active and reactive consumption and production in the grid.
+This means that communication is needed not only with the reactive power resources but also with sensors at all buses of the grid, which are currently not available.
+These requirements are unrealistic in a distribution grid setup and therefore the \ac{ORPF} solver should be considered as an idealized benchmark for optimal grid enhancement.

+An alternative coordinated control method is called \ac{OFO} and circumvents the problems of a standard \ac{ORPF} programming by using measurements from the grid as a feedback signal in the optimization routine.
+It uses real-time measurements to iteratively update the reactive power setpoints until they have converged to the solution of the \ac{ORPF} problem.
+The method is characterized by being nearly model-free and by requiring only voltage magnitude measurements.
+It comes with theoretical convergence guarantees, it guarantees satisfaction of grid constraints at steady-state, and it has already been tested experimentally on power system testbeds~\cite{wang2020performance,padullaparti2021peak,ortmann2020experimental,ortmann2020fully,reyes2018experimental,kroposki2020autonomous,kroposki2020good} and is running 24/7 on a real distribution feeder \cite{ortmann2023}.

-Overall, we analyze the virtual reinforcement capabilities of three Volt/VAr control methods.
-Namely, droop control, \ac{ML}-tuned droop control, and \ac{OFO}.
-We are interested in how much more active power can be transported through the grid when using each of these three controllers.
+In this paper, we provide a quantitative analysis of the value of coordinated Volt/VAr control by assessing the grid enhancement capabilities of three control methods: standard droop control, a droop control that is fine-tuned via \ac{ML} techniques, and \ac{OFO}.
+We are interested in how much additional active power can be transported through the grid when using each of these three controllers.
 A special focus is on the difference between local and coordinated methods.
-We implement the three controllers on a CIGR{\'E} benchmark grid and quantify their performance using real consumption and PV generation data.
-Finally, we show results from a proof-of concept experiment of \ac{OFO} on a real distribution grid feeder to demonstrate its viability in a real-life setup and its capability to achieve grid reinforcement.
+We implement the three controllers on a CIGR{\'E} benchmark grid and quantify their performance using real consumption and \ac{PV} generation data.
+Furthermore, we present results from a proof-of-concept experiment of \ac{OFO} on a real distribution grid feeder to demonstrate its viability in a real-life setup and its capability to achieve grid enhancement.
+We show that coordinated Volt/VAr controllers like \ac{OFO} can increase the active power flow capacities of distribution grids by around 10\% compared to standard droop control, rendering this class of controllers a promising alternative to expensive physical reinforcement of the grid.